LadyKerr/gh-copilot-talk/copilot101/slides.md

 </style>

 <!--

+But first, what is GitHub Copilot? :thinking:

+Just in case you didn't know, GitHub Copilot is an AI pair programmer that helps you write code faster.
 It is designed to help with programming tasks and serves as your assistant while you're working in your IDE.

+GitHub Copilot is comprised of a suite of products that goes beyond code completion.

+Some of the tools that accompany GitHub Copilot includes a chat interface that you can use in your IDE, a command line tool via a GitHub CLI extension, GitHub Copilot for PRs, Copilot integrated into dotcom and many more.
+Today, we'll be looking at a few of the features that I've found to be most useful during my everyday development.

 -->

 ---